 John is a young entrepreneur who’s conducting interviews to build a team for his new startup.
 He likes a certain candidate’s experience, but he isn’t sure about this person’s honesty.

-After the interview, John hopes his bot can help him determine how truthful the prospect was.
+After the interview, he hopes his bot can help him determine how truthful the prospect was.
 As John drives home, he tells his bot that the candidate gave confusing and overly-detailed answers to his basic questions.

 After a moment or two, his bot pulls up an article about lying, and says, “He might not have been completely honest, John.
 Here’s an article that states when someone isn’t being truthful, they speak in convoluted statements and use excessive details rather than getting right to the point.”